cseanburns/systems-librarianship/src/3b-managing-software.md

 ### ``sudo apt upgrade``

-Once the list of packages have been updated, you can **upgrade** with the `sudo apt upgrade` command if there are any upgrades.
+Once the list of packages has been updated, you can **upgrade** with the `sudo apt upgrade` command if there are any upgrades.
 When you run this command, and if there are any upgrades, you will be prompted to proceed.
 You can press **Y** to proceed, or **N** to cancel.